pablosaa/pablosaa.github.io/projects.md

 [![TO TOP]({{'images/icons/top_arrow.png'|relative_url}})](#top)

 ## Research Proposals ##
 * FOR2131 P2 (Phase 2), 2017: Co-author for the DFG research proposal for the continuation of the FOR2131 P2 research project "Implement a satellite observations simulator for data assimilation schemes into high-resolution land-surface coupled models.
-Status: __Proposal Granted but not yet started__ .
+Status: __Proposal Granted and on going__ .

 * ADMIRARI II (Phase 2), 2010: Co-author for the DFG research proposal for the ADMIRARI project regarding the participation at several NASA ground validation precipitation field experiments.
 Status: __Proposal Granted and project finished in 2014__.